ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 ===========================

-You can save time by using `GitHub Codespaces <codespaces_>`_, which launches a fully ready coding environment based on Visual Code.
-In this environment some the of the preceding steps are already set for your convenience:
+You can save time by using `GitHub Codespaces <codespaces_>`_, which launches a fully ready coding environment based on Visual Studo Code.
+In this environment, some the of the preceding steps are already set for your convenience:

-* A student MAPDL installation.
+* An MAPDL Student Edition is installed.
 * Git is installed with the latest PyMAPDL branch cloned.
-* A Python environment with all dependencies and PyMAPDL installed as editable.
+* A Python environment is installed with all dependencies.
+* PyMAPDL is installed as editable.

 For more information, see :ref:`develop_on_codespaces`.